Kubernetes cluster using Nixidy and ArgoCD

 This repository implements the "Rendered Manifests Pattern":

-• Nixidy generates plain YAML manifests and commits them to manifests/dev/
+• Nixidy generates plain YAML manifests and commits them to manifests/dev/ and manifests/prod/

 • App-of-apps pattern: ArgoCD manages itself and all other applications